awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ### Source IP preservation<a name="source-ip-preservation"></a>

-If you specify targets using an instance ID, the source IP addresses of the clients are preserved and provided to your applications\.
+If you specify targets by instance ID, the source IP addresses of the clients are preserved and provided to your applications\.

-If you specify targets by IP address, the source IP addresses depend on the protocol of the target group as follows:
+If you specify targets by IP address, the source IP addresses provided depend on the protocol of the target group as follows:
 + TCP and TLS: The source IP addresses are the private IP addresses of the load balancer nodes\.
-If you need the IP addresses of the clients, enable [proxy protocol](#proxy-protocol) and get the client IP addresses from the proxy protocol header\.
+If you need the IP addresses of the clients, enable [proxy protocol](#proxy-protocol) on the load balancer and get the client IP addresses from the proxy protocol header\.
-+ UDP and TCP\_UDP: The source IP addresses are the private IP addresses of the clients\.
++ UDP and TCP\_UDP: The source IP addresses are the IP addresses of the clients\.

-If you are using the Network Load Balancer with a VPC endpoint service, the source IP addresses provided to your application are the private IP addresses of the load balancer nodes\.
+If you are using a Network Load Balancer with a VPC endpoint service or with AWS Global Accelerator, the source IP addresses provided to your application are the private IP addresses of the load balancer nodes\.
 If you need the IP addresses of the service consumers, enable [proxy protocol](#proxy-protocol) on the load balancer\.

-If you have micro services on instances registered with a Network Load Balancer, you cannot use the load balancer to provide communication between them unless the load balancer is internet\-facing or the instances are registered by IP address\.
-For more information, see [Connections time out for requests from a target to its load balancer](load-balancer-troubleshooting.md#loopback-timeout)\.

 ## Registered targets<a name="registered-targets"></a>

 Your load balancer serves as a single point of contact for clients and distributes incoming traffic across its healthy registered targets\.
 Each target group must have at least one registered target in each Availability Zone that is enabled for the load balancer\.
 You can register each target with one or more target groups\.
-You can register each EC2 instance or IP address with the same target group multiple times using different ports, which enables the load balancer to route requests to microservices\.

 If demand on your application increases, you can register additional targets with one or more target groups in order to handle the demand\.
 The load balancer starts routing traffic to a newly registered target as soon as the registration process completes\.